BeehiveForum/BeehiveForum/docs/readme.txt

 /styles/[stylename] folder to change colours, fonts and things like that.
 We recommend taking a backup first, though, in case you make a mess of it.

+As of BeehiveForum 0.7.2 you can also create per-file style sheets that allow you to give different pages different designs.
+This would for example allow you to give the thread list a background image but leave the other pages using the same design.

+To do this all you would need to do is create a .css file with the same name as the PHP script you want it to affect, sans it's extension. i.e. for the thread list you would create a style sheet named thread_list.css and place it in the same folder as the main style.css.
+Beehive will automatically find and use this style sheet automatically in preference to the main style.css.

+There is one caveat though of course (isn't there always?).
+When Beehive encounters the per-file style sheet it will leave out the main style.css so any classes you want displayed in all your forum styles must be defined in each of your per-page .css files.

 1.3.2 Images
 ============